bluezd/bluezd.github.io/_posts/2020-01-23-develop-deploy-mesos-hook.md

 ## Introduction

+#### Background

+We know that mesos agent is responsible for launching tasks, is it possible to do some checks before launching tasks without re-compiling mesos code ?

+Yes!
+Developing shared libraries out of Mesos modules.

+Mesos modules provide a way to easily extend inner workings of Mesos by creating and using shared libraries that are loaded on demand.

+#### Mesos Modules

 Here is the detail introduction regarding mesos module [http://mesos.apache.org/documentation/latest/modules/](http://mesos.apache.org/documentation/latest/modules/), it supports a vast variety of modules, this article aims to introduce Hook.

 ## Developing Hook